Spectrum Bandit Optimization: Proof of Theorem

 where $C(\theta)$ is the optimal value of the following optimization problem:

 The result is obtained by observing that $B(\theta)=\bigcup_{M\neq M^\star}B_M(\theta)$.

 \ep

-{\bf Proof of Theorem \ref{th2}.} In the case of aggregate feedback, when configuration $M$ is selected at time $t$, the global reward $r_M(t)$ only is known.
-To take this limited feedback into account, the state space of the corresponding Markov chain should record the global reward only.
+{\bf Proof of Theorem \ref{th2}.} In the case of bandit feedback, when matching $M$ is selected at time $t$, the global reward $r_M(t)$ only is known.
+To take this limited feedback into account, the state space of the corresponding Markov chain should record the aggregate reward only.
 Hence, we have ${\cal S}=\{0,1,\ldots,n\}$.
 When the state is $k$, it means that the global received reward is equal to $k$.
-The probability that the reward under configuration $M$ is equal to $k$ is then $p(k;M,\theta)$ defined in (\ref{eq:re_agg}), and so: for all $k',k\in {\cal S}$,
+The probability that the reward under matching $M$ is equal to $k$ is then $p(k;M,\theta)$ defined in (\ref{eq:re_agg}), and so: for all $k',k\in {\cal S}$,

 Theorem \ref{th2} is then a direct consequence of Theorem 1 in \cite{graves1997}.\ep